 Faulty polls often include questions that are well understood by politicians but not by average people.
 If the respondent does not understand a question, he cannot give an honest response.
-For example, few voters will have an opinion on a question like "Do you think that the Conventional Forces in Europe treaty can be applied to the conflict in Chechnya?" but they may have an opinion on a question like "Do you think that Russia should be prohibited by international treaties from using military force within the borders of the Russian Federation?"
+For example, few voters will have an opinion on a question like "Do you think that UN Resolution 1325 that calls on governments to include women in all aspects of conflict resolution would be relevant in Malaysia today?," but they may have an opinion on a question like "Do you think that | peace building efforts in our district should include more women?"